 It’s happened again.
 It happens every year now.
 It doesn’t get easier.
 In fact, it gets more and more frustrating.
 With each and every departure my heart breaks a little bit more.
-If you were to take a tour of my coronary infrastructure you’d find everything from cracks as fine as a gossamer thread to breeches as great as the Grand Canyon and craters of a size that put dinosaurs into the ‘extinct’ section of history books.
+If you were to take a tour of my coronary infrastructure you’d find everything from cracks as fine as a gossamer thread to craters of a size that put dinosaurs into the ‘extinct’ section of history books.

 My sisters have gone.
 Whole communities have disappeared.
 Not a sign.
 No messages or forwarding addresses.
 I used to love hearing their buzz.
 See them coming and going…delight in the aromatic magnificence of their industry.
 I used to get such a thrill out of kicking the butts of those who strayed over to our place, exhausted… unable to find their own front door…..such simple fun!

-During this season our bigger brothers and sisters have and continue to experience something similar to our suffering.
+During this season our human brothers and sisters have and continue to experience something similar to our suffering.
 They call it a pandemic.
 It’s stimulated a lot of activity, a lot of thought and a good deal of emotion.
 I wonder how they would feel, behave, if this happened to them year on year…..

 It’s so quiet.